 One way to avoid noisy neighbours, or at least minimise their impact, is to move into a detached house.
 Even if your next-door neighbour makes a racket at 3am, you won’t suffer too badly if you don’t share a wall.
 In a hosting context, this represents the dedicated server option, where you’re fully in control of your own physical machine.
 Because you’re the only tenant on the server, you don’t need to worry about other users affecting its performance.

 Of course, like a detached house, the cost of a dedicated server puts it outside the budget of many people.
 What if you need an affordable hosting solution, but can’t deal with other customers hogging server resources?
 Luckily, recent advances in web hosting technology and architecture have helped to mitigate noisy neighbour syndrome and ensure consistent performance.

-Our Cluster platform, as the name suggests, is a clustered web hosting solution.
+Our Web Hosting platform is a clustered web hosting solution.
 Unlike a standard hosting setup, your website is hosted across multiple servers, so if another site near yours experiences a sudden increase in visitors, the system automatically re-routes your traffic through a less contended server.
 Intelligent load balancing uses sophisticated algorithms to forecast increased traffic and bottlenecks, and ensures your data travels along the best performing paths at all times.

 To stretch the metaphor yet again (and probably too far), clustered hosting is like a fully sound-proofed flat in a building with immaculately maintained communal areas.
 The neighbours can be as noisy as they like, but with the latest clustered architecture, you and your business-critical applications shouldn't be disturbed.